5HT/pie/README.md

 Eval
 ----

-"M-:" command will evaluate Erlang Expression in the minibuffer, like "os:type()." or "lists:seq(1,100).".
+    M-:     -- command will evaluate Erlang Expression in the minibuffer, like "os:type()." or "lists:seq(1,100).".
 If output is not fit into one line another window will be created.

 Interactive Mode
 ----------------

     C-x i   -- command will enter Erlang Interactive shell where you can evaluate Erlang expressions
                inside editor buffer by pressing ENTER on them.
                The result would be displayed also in the editor buffer below.

                     os:type().
 ENTER
                     => {unix,linux}